shubhank7673/MapWeather/README.md

 **MapWeather** is a react based web application that can be used to check the weather conditions of any city in the world .
 MapWeather uses openweathermap api .
 Axios is used in the application to request the data from api. **MapWeather** is also capable of forecasting the weather of next 3 days.

-## The application is capable of :-
+## The application can :-

--Showing the Temperature
+-Show the Temperature

--Showing the Humidity
+-Show the Humidity

--Showing the Windspeed
+-Show the Windspeed

--Forecasting the weather of next 3 days
+-Forecast the weather of next 3 days

 ## Some initial Steps